Daredevil: Born Again season 1: Viewership

-Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, said it secured a spot in the top three most-streamed original series in the U.S. for the week ending March 9–23.
-It later reached the first place from the week ending April 13–20.
-The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that Born Again was one of the ten most-streamed shows in the U.S. from March 5 to April 23.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, said that Daredevil: Born Again secured a spot in the top three most-streamed original series in the U.S. for the week ending March 9–23.
+The series subsequently reached the first place from the week ending April 13–20.
+The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, announced that it was one of the ten most-streamed shows in the U.S. from March 5 to April 23.
 JustWatch, a guide to streaming content with access to data from more than 45 million users around the world, stated that it was among the top ten most-streamed series in the U.S. from March 3 to April 20.
 Born Again was also one of the ten most-streamed shows in Canada from March 3–9, according to JustWatch.